What is Bacterial Endocarditis?

 Helping your child maintain excellent oral hygiene is an important step in preventing bacterial endocarditis.
 Regular visits to the dentist for professional cleaning and check-ups are essential.
 Proper oral hygiene is crucial, including regular brushing and flossing.

-Prior to procedures that put your child at risk, such as those mentioned above, a dose of an antibiotic is given.
-In most cases, the antibiotics can be given by mouth instead of through a shot or an intravenous (IV) line.
-Your child's dentist, pediatrician, or cardiologist can provide an antibiotic prescription for you and your child.
+Before your child has a procedure that may put them at risk (see Cause of Infection above), they’ll be given a dose of an antibiotic.
+In most cases, the antibiotics can be taken as a pill instead of through a shot or an intravenous (IV) line.
+Your child's dentist, pediatrician or cardiologist can provide an antibiotic prescription.

 Treatment for Bacterial Endocarditis